AndrewChan8/LeetCode/Trees/Medium/1305/README.md

-# 1305 - All elements in Two Binary Search Trees
+# 1305 - All Elements in Two Binary Search Trees

 Given two binary search trees root1 and root2, return a list containing all the integers from both trees sorted in ascending order.